Amarillo By Morning is a rodeo ballad written by Terry Stafford and Paul Fraser. It has long been my favorite George Strait song.

 recognizable anthems and turned George Strait into an overnight star.

 Amarillo By Morning was recorded first in 1973, but the George Strait version which came out ten years later is the one everyone knows.
+It is the rodeo ballad that turned George Strait into an overnight star.

 A real-life rodeo champion, Chris LeDoux, who also built a do-it-yourself career as a country act, cut a version in 1975, which found its way to Strait, who made the song his own.